QZero233/QZero233/README.md

 - A crazy fan of **OneRepublic**

-- University student (studying in Software Engineering)
+- University student (Software Engineering)

 - Currently interested in Artificial Intelligence